 Use the introductory webinar series to prepare for CAPLA’s fall conference or to simply find out more about PLAR/RPL if you are new to the field of practice.

 Get ready to expand your understanding of advising, assessing and recognition of skills, knowledge and competencies, by attending 3 one-hour webinars, at a cost as low as $150 + tax.

-You can still register for the webinar series and receive the recording of the September 20th session.
+You can still register for the November webinar and receive the recordings of the September and October sessions.